-The outbreak of COVID-19 since the year end, will most likely have a substantial negative impact on both global and local economies.
+The outbreak of COVID-19 in 2020, has had a substantial impact on both global and local economies.
 Across the Bank of Ireland Group, a pro-active response programme has been put in place to continually assess and respond effectively to this evolving situation, adjust operations to maintain business continuity and support the safety and health of both staff and customers.
-The Directors have obtained representation from Governor and Company of the Bank of Ireland that sufficient funds will be made available to ensure the Company can meet its obligations as they fall due for the thirteen-month period ending July 2021.
+The Directors have obtained representation from the Governor and Company of the Bank of Ireland that sufficient funds will be made available to ensure the Company can meet its obligations as they fall due for the foreseeable future.

-In addition to this, all B&W plc exposures are to The Governor and Company of Bank of Ireland with a long term senior unsecured credit rating from Standard & Poors of A-.
-Bank of Ireland Group plc the ultimate parent has a long term senior unsecured credit rating of BBB- from Standard & Poors.
+In addition to this, all B&W plc exposures are to The Governor and Company of Bank of Ireland with a long term senior unsecured credit rating from S&P Global Ratings of A-.
+Bank of Ireland Group plc the ultimate parent has a long term senior unsecured credit rating of BBB- from S&P Global Ratings.